Menu

 For searing applications - steaks, pork chops, sausages, and vegetables - the Lodge Cast Iron Skillet with Red Silicone Hot Handle Holder performs identically to skillets costing five times as much.
 Cast iron's exceptional heat retention is a direct function of mass, and Lodge's thicker walls give it a meaningful advantage in maintaining surface temperature after a cold piece of protein is added to the pan.
 [7] Good Housekeeping's kitchen lab testing confirmed that Lodge-grade cast iron maintains surface temperature within approximately 15°F of target after adding a cold steak, compared to thinner carbon steel and clad stainless pans that can drop 40–60°F under the same conditions.
 [3] The included red silicone handle holder is a practical safety addition - the handle on any cast iron skillet gets dangerously hot on a gas burner within minutes - though dedicated cast iron handle covers or a folded kitchen towel are equally effective substitutes.
 This pan is recommended without reservation to anyone buying their first cast iron skillet.

-Field Company No.8 Cast Iron Skillet#
+2. Field Company No.8 Cast Iron Skillet - Best Overall#

 Best for: Daily-use cooks who want the best combination of performance, ergonomics, and long-term seasoning development in a 10-inch class skillet - especially those who cook eggs, fish, or other delicate proteins regularly

-• +Hand-finished smooth cooking surface - fastest seasoning development of any cast iron we tested
+• Hand-finished smooth cooking surface - fastest seasoning development of any cast iron we tested

-• +Noticeably lighter than standard Lodge at approximately 4 lbs vs 5.5 lbs - dramatically reduces daily wrist fatigue
+• Noticeably lighter than standard Lodge at approximately 4 lbs vs 5.5 lbs - dramatically reduces daily wrist fatigue

-• +Excellent handle ergonomics - longer handle with thoughtful angle reduces burn risk during stovetop use
+• Excellent handle ergonomics - longer handle with thoughtful angle reduces burn risk during stovetop use

-• +Made in the USA with premium foundry casting techniques
+• Made in the USA with premium foundry casting techniques

-• +Develops a glassy, nearly nonstick surface with consistent use within 2–3 weeks
+• Develops a glassy, nearly nonstick surface with consistent use within 2–3 weeks

-• +Clean, minimalist aesthetic suits modern kitchen environments
+• Clean, minimalist aesthetic suits modern kitchen environments

 • At $120.00, costs approximately 4x the price of a Lodge L8SK3 - a hard sell for casual or infrequent cooks